Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

-An introductory French language and culture practicum introduces you to Paris and the practical use of French.
-For the semester, you continue to study French and enroll in two or three upper-division program courses taught in English in the humanities and social sciences.
+You begin the semester with an 11-day introductory French language and culture practicum which introduces you to Paris and the practical use of French.
+During the semester, you continue to study French and enroll in two or three upper-division program courses taught in English in the humanities and social sciences.
 Courses are taught by scholars from institutions in the Paris area.
 You will enroll in the following courses:

 You must take your French language course for a letter grade.
 You may take either your French language practicum or one of your elective courses for Pass/No Pass.